open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

       }
     }

 Figure 11.
-Example of an Open Floor _utterance_ event.
+Example of an Open-Floor _utterance_ event.

 The utterance event is the message that is for assistants or users to 'speak' to each other.
 They can contain media of any type.  dialogEvent objects must contain a 'text' feature.